-While everyone is entitled to an opinion, Tropicana had little choice but to paid heed to what their customers were saying.
+While everyone is entitled to an opinion, Tropicana had little choice but to pay heed to what their customers were saying.
 After all, there was hardly any other evidence to support the sales decline.

 Neil Campbell, president of Tropicana North America, said, ” It was not the volume of outcries that led to the corporate change of heart because it was a fraction of a percent of the people who buy the product.
 Rather, the criticism is being heeded because it came from some of our most loyal consumers.
 We underestimated the deep emotional bond they had with the original packaging”.

 “What we didn’t get was the passion that this very loyal small group of consumers have.
 That wasn’t something that came out in the research”, Mr. Campbell added.

 - Consumers can develop attachments to the appearance of a brand as much as the functional/emotional benefits it provides.

 - Complete brand identity overhauls are not simple.
 They warrant deep research and strategic thought.
 Consumers associate with some or all the visual and audible elements of a brand, particularly well-entrenched brands.
 A complete redesign is like asking someone to accept change overnight.
 Gradually ushering customers to a new look is more advisable.

 - Packaging is not just of means of wrapping up your product for sale.
 They are visual identifiers and the last communication device a product has at the point of purchase.
 If your customers can’t spot you, they’ll notice your competitor.

 Tropicana’s redesign struggle illustrates the importance of packaging in the overall branding ecosystem.
-Whether Tropicana conducted research or chose to ignore findings if it before commercializing the new packaging remains unknown.
+Whether Tropicana conducted research or chose to ignore findings before commercializing the new packaging remains unknown.